 - Dame's Chicken & Waffles plans to open in the former BSki's at 147 E. Franklin Street.

-- The recently closed Sawasdee Thai Restaurant at 110 N. Columbia Street is being converting to Cajun Crab House
+- The recently closed Sawasdee Thai Restaurant at 110 N. Columbia Street is being converted to Savor Eatery.

 - Epilogue Books Chocolate Brews ,an independent bookstore and Spanish-style chocolateria, will be located at 109 E. Franklin Street.
 Enjoy books, chocolate, beer and coffee.

 - The folks behind Italian Pizzeria III (brothers Vinne and Angelo) and Al's Burgers (Al Bowers) are joining forces to open Yellow House Tacos, in a little yellow house behind those two Franklin Street institutions at 104 N. Graham Street.